-RACV feature iBuild in granny flat discussion article
+RACV feature iBuild in granny flat ion article

-Motoring club and staple of Victorian insurance, RACV, have referenced iBuild and interviewed iBuild executive director Jackson Yin in their recent article Why Victoria is lagging on granny flats written for the Living Well section of their website.
+In its February-Mach 2019 issue, RACV Royal Auto Magazine interviewed iBuild executive director Jackson Yin, in an article entitled Why Victoria is lagging on granny flats .
 The article addresses the restrictive nature of current granny flat regulations in Victoria and the resulting untapped potential of the granny flat market in Victoria.

 Victorian regulations require granny flats to be solely occupied by a prior nominated individual dependent on the resident of the house; typically a dependent relationship is evidenced through a family relationship.
 Once this individual passes away or moves out, the unit must be removed.
 Additionally, Victorian regulations deem leasing out such units to be illegal.
 Planning requirements for a granny flat are also subject to local council regulations